neuroscout/neuroscout/README.md

     docker-compose build
     docker-compose up -d

-The server should now be running at http://localhost:80
+The server should now be running at http://localhost:80/

 Next, initialize, migrate and upgrade the database migrations.

-    docker-compose exec web python manage.py db init docker-compose exec web python manage.py db migrate docker-compose exec web python manage.py db upgrade

-You can also run this initialization script to do it for you, plus add a test user:
+This script will also add a test user.

     docker-compose exec web bash init_reset.sh

 ## Maintaining docker image and db